Protecting the Indian River Lagoon, One Connection at a Time

 Explore the four septic-to-sewer projects currently underway across Indian River County.
 Click on a project to learn more about timelines, resources, and updates.

 19 homes near the Indian River Lagoon converting from septic to centralized sewer.
-Community meeting scheduled for March 31, 2026.
+Community meeting held on March 31, 2026.

 Status: Accepting construction bids through contractor award